-I have fair knowledge of corn.
+I have considerable knowledge of corn.
 It’s made me a bit of a corn snob and I want to see healthy, happy corn back in our lives and on our dinner plates.

-My family has always eaten corn as my father worked in the seed industry for many years.
-There were usually one or two weekends in the August heat where the day was spent picking bags of corn early while the dew was still on it.
-My siblings and I and few cousins would be stuck outside under shady trees husking bags upon bags of corn.
+Growing up, corn was served several times a week at our house.
+Besides a love of the flavor, my father worked in the seed industry for many years.
+During the summer, there was at least one or two weekends where we processed a lot of corn.
+We are talking 10 -12 gunny sacks.
+We spent the early hours of the morning picking the corn while the dew still clung to the plants.
+After loading the hulking bags in the pickup, we retreated back to the large yard between my parent’s and grandparent’s houses.
+The kids (me and my siblings and I and few cousins) would spend the day husking the corn in the shady yard.
 Inevitably there would be silk ball fights.
 The adults where in the kitchen, blanching the corn, stripping it off the cobs and then bagging it for freezing.
 Mom and grandma had carefully calculated out how many bags of corn they wanted to have processed to get us through until next July.
 It was long, hot work but the taste of fresh corn or corn that you process yourself is hard to beat.
 Needless to say, I’m picky.

 I started work in the corn fields and at the “trial grounds” in my early teens.
 Trial grounds are places where seed companies grow small batches of whatever crop they are working on hybridizing corn varieties in search of a better corn variety.
 I was a part of the crew that would assess the new varieties.
 We looked at plant shape, structure, corn ear size, row evenness, color, flavor and sweetness.
 It was intriguing work and it gave me a great knowledge of growing corn along with a round or two of heat stroke.
 Fortunately, I had left working at this particular company by the time Monsanto was stepping in to control corn and other crops.
 Michael Pollen beautifully outlines the problems with the practice of subsidizing corn in his book The Omnivore’s Dilemma, and how it affects our food economy and supply.
 But that’s not the point of this blog.